Work at the forefront of global photonics and advanced materials research:

-We are seeking students with a background in physics, electronic engineering, chemistry or materials science to work with us on a variety of inter-related projects under major nanophotonics research programmes funded by the EPSRC (£5.6M) and the European Research Council (€2.6M).
+We are seeking students with a good understanding of physics and a degree in a related discipline to work with us on a variety of inter-related projects under major nanophotonics research programmes funded by the EPSRC (£5.6M) and the European Research Council (€2.6M).

-This project represents an exciting opportunity to advance optics and electromagnetism in the first radically new direction to emerge since Hertz, Marconi, Popov and Tesla originally developed technology for generating, detecting, and communicating with transverse electromagnetic waves.
-We will study the generation, detection, and interaction with matter of “Flying Toroids” - a new type of light pulse never experimentally studied before.
-The project will also explore their application to new forms of spectroscopy for previously unexplored excitations in matter.
+This project will advance optics and electromagnetism in the first radically new direction to emerge since Hertz, Marconi, Popov and Tesla originally developed technology for generating, detecting, and communicating with transverse electromagnetic waves.
+It will study the generation, propagation and interaction with matter of “Flying Toroids” - a new type of light pulses.

 The balance among elastic, electromagnetic and quantum forces changes dramatically at the nanometre scale.
-This project will explore the remarkable range of new opportunities this presents for engineering functional materials that can be mechanically reconfigured at the sub-wavelength scale to control optical properties ‘on demand’ and to realize, for example, low-power nonlinear optical telecom devices, sensors and even lasers.
+This project will explore the remarkable range of functional materials and devices that can be reconfigured with light and electromagnetic forces.